kornia/kornia/docs/source/get-started/introduction.rst

 Why Kornia ?
 ------------

-With *Kornia* we fill the gap within the PyTorch ecosystem introducing a computer vision library that implements standard vision algorithms taking advantage of the different properties that modern frameworks for AI:
+With *Kornia* we fill the gap between classical and deep computer vision that implements standard and advanced vision algorithms for AI:

 1. **Computer Vision:** Kornia fills the gap between Classical and Deep computer Vision.
 2. **Differentiable:** We leverage the Computer Vision 2.0 paradigm.